In Stock

 Harvest

-Leaves can be harvested during the growing season (spring to autumn).
-Only take a few leaves at a time to allow the plant to keep growing strong.
-The leaves are mildly spicy and can be used in salads, stir-fries, or as a garnish.
+The leaves can also be harvested during the growing season from spring to autumn.
+Only pick a few at a time to allow the plant to continue growing vigorously.
+Wasabi leaves have a mild, peppery flavour and can be used in salads, stir-fries, or as a fresh garnish.
+Please note that harvesting times may vary depending on your local climate and growing conditions.

 close